MUNSoc-PESUECC/MUNSocWebsite/src/routes/posts/kashmir_princely_state.md

 Following the establishment of the Kashmiri princely state, it is safe to say that it was entwined with political and administrative criticism from the beginning.
 These concerns are reflected in a series of letters from British authorities, including the Governor-General, who stated in his 1848 letter to the Maharaja,

-> "In no case, will the British Government be the blind instrument of a Ruler's injustice towards his people and if inspite of friendly warnings, the evil of which the British Government may have just cause to complain be not corrected, a system of direct interference must be resorted to which as Your Highness must be aware would lower the dignity and curtail the independence of the Ruler."
+> In no case, will the British Government be the blind instrument of a Ruler's injustice towards his people and if inspite of friendly warnings, the evil of which the British Government may have just cause to complain be not corrected, a system of direct interference must be resorted to which as Your Highness must be aware would lower the dignity and curtail the independence of the Ruler.

 The lineage of kings under Dogra rule commenced with Maharaja Gulab Singh and ended with Maharaja Hari Singh, with Ranbir Singh, Pratap Singh and Amar Singh in the interim.
 While successive rulers did undertake substantial reforms to the administrative system, it is safe to say with credible legal evidence that the Maharaja's interests preceded those of the Kashmiri people.

 The Indian Mirror,a Calcutta-based Indian publisher, dated 5 October 1886, provides an Indian perspective on the political landscape in the Kashmiri State.
 The Author(s) express their unequivocal support for the Maharaja as they state,

-> "….We pity the loot of poor Cashmere and its Maharaja."
+> ….We pity the loot of poor Cashmere and its Maharaja.

 The paper also provides a political opinion on how the *“Government has always been casting wistful eyes, longingly and lingeringly, and now under the plea of guarding India from Russian invasion”.*